Justine writes from her home home in Ohio. She has many featured articles, and has written through Hub-pages for over 10 years.

 - Aids in digestion.

 - Slows release of sugar in the blood.
 (Good for diabetics.)

 - Helps to detoxify the body.

 - Good for an upset stomach.

 This is another herb that I grow right alongside my basil.
 They are like two little companions really.
 I can't seem to grow one without the other.
 Growing up, my family thrived on Italian food.
-So the smell that omits from the two plants is pleasing to me and takes me back to a happy place.
+So the smell that comes from the two plants is pleasing to me and takes me back to a happy place.

 Healing Uses of Oregano

 - Oil of oregano is used to treat many stubborn skin conditions such as warts, athlete's foot, and other skin blemishes.